Last Updated on April 30, 2021

 The gondolas will take you on a journey through the smaller waterways of Venice and, if you wish, into the Grand Canal.
 The small waterways are a symbol of romance in Venice, history and tradition.
-On the gondola ride you will get to see sights you otherwise would miss.
+On the gondola ride, you will get to see sights you otherwise would miss.

 Decide what kind of trip you want, and use that as the basis to find a gondola stand around your destination.
 A quieter and more romantic ride can be found along the side canals.
-The leisurely pace of travel through the passageways allowed us to really absorb the flavour of Venice.
-We would also recommend that it is best to ask to stay in the side canals, instead of the Grand Canal, because you can get a similar experience from the vaporetto instead.
+The leisurely pace of travel through the passageways allowed us to really absorb the flavor of Venice.
+We would also recommend that it is best to ask to stay in the side canals, instead of the Grand Canal, because you can get a similar experience from the Vaporetto instead.

 You will find there is no shortage of gondoliers available to give you a ride, so don’t hesitate to ask around a bit until you find what you are looking for.